 But, your net burn rate is the amount you lose.
 Because you earn $4,000 per month, you only lose $2,000 ($6,000 – $4,000).
 The net burn rate shows that you have a negative cash flow, since you are earning less than you are spending.

 As a small business owner, it’s important to know the difference between the gross and net burn rates.
 The gross burn rate only shows how much you spend each month.
 But, the net burn rate shows the big picture of how much money you actually lose each month.

 Do you need a simple way to track your small business’s transactions?
-Patriot’s online cash basis accounting software uses an easy cash-in, cash-out system.
+Patriot’s online accounting software makes it easy to manage your books.
 Try your free trial today!